Diagnostic imaging in Kissimmee, Florida

 Preparing for contrast imaging exams

-Patients who are 60 years old and older are required to have lab results drawn within seven days prior to an imaging exam that uses contrast dye.
+Patients who are 60 years old and older are required to have lab results drawn within 30 days prior to an imaging exam that uses contrast dye.

 If you have diabetes, ask your doctor when it will be safe to resume medication after having a contrast exam or lab study.